phr00g/ROVER-Beta-Demo/readme.txt

 this version introduces threading, global scope, pygame, and the map system

-worst case, in failure of git, go to pygame111 or pygame111\clone

 we use threading to run pygame in parrallel with the game and command loop the pygame loop is a daemon 'background' process that is only able to use variables across the project when they are globalized: thus far only me.location bin classes.py and map_array in locations